 THOMAS LYMAN CHUN

-Richard Koffler is a C-level executive who has been successfully launching and growing technology ventures for over 25 years.
+Richard Koffler is a C-level executive who has been launching and growing technology ventures for over 25 years.
 He has been a member of the Tech Coast Angels since 2001, and is a founding member of the Tech CEO Network, past president of both the Los Angeles Venture Association and the Technology Council of Southern California, and advisor to the California Emerging Technology Fund and the Wells Fargo Center for Small Business and Entrepreneurship at California State University, Northridge.
 He is also vice chair of El Centro Latino for Literacy.
 Richard holds computer science degrees from the Massachusetts Institute of Technology and the University of California, Berkeley.